The broad goal of teaching pharmacology to undergraduate students is to inculcate in them a rational and scientific basis of therapeutics.

-At the end of course in Pharmacology and Therapeutics, the trained specialist shall be able to:
+To achieve this goal, the following objectives must be fulfilled.
+At the end of course in Pharmacology and Therapeutics, the trained specialist shall be able to Cognitive domain,

 - Apply basic principles of pharmacology and therapeutics to practice rational use of existing drugs and evaluation of new drugs.

-- Collect and analyse experimental and clinical data related to drug kinetics or dynamics.
+- Collect and analyze experimental and clinical data related to drug kinetics or dynamics.

 - Interpret the analyzed data with reasonable accuracy and derive logical conclusions.

 - Provide appropriate advice related to the selection of drug, drug usage (desirable and undesirable effects, Kinetics, interactions), Precautions and measures to be taken during administration of a drug and treating the ADRs in a given patient taking into consideration physiological, psychological & Pathological features.